Biden digging for dollars in wealthy Democratic enclaves

 A Biden campaign spokesperson would not disclose any specific fundraising tallies but said they have been encouraged by the initial response from donors, adding that there have been “a significant number of new donors since 2020.”

-The official added that the unified effort from the Biden campaign and the DNC comes as Republican presidential candidates are dividing resources.
+The official added that the unified effort from the Biden campaign and the DNC is in stark contrast to the GOP, where Republican presidential candidates are dividing resources.

 Biden’s fundraising blitz is part of a broader campaign strategy to connect with donors and build momentum that can be sustained over the next 16 months.

-Julie Chavez Rodriguez, Biden’s campaign manager, has been traveling in recent weeks with officials from the Democratic National Committee (DNC) to Minneapolis, Boston, Philadelphia, Los Angeles and St. Louis to speak with supporters, local officials and donors.
+Julie Chavez Rodriguez, Biden’s campaign manager, has been traveling in recent weeks with officials from the DNC to Minneapolis, Boston, Philadelphia, Los Angeles and St. Louis to speak with supporters, local officials and donors.

 The meetings are meant as a way for donors to meet directly with campaign and DNC leaders to discuss the campaign’s path to victory in 2024 and how early support from bundlers and local officials can help build early momentum.